-Moving from one year to the next is always a unique moment (especially when we leave 2020).
+Moving from one year to the next is always a unique moment.
 Celebrations are not the same throughout the world, it is not just all fireworks and glittery ball drops everywhere.
 Some populations celebrate by eating 12 grapes, while other smash fine china… Companies must adapt and localize their content according to the customs and traditions of each country, which is what they have done for this New Year’s Eve.
 If you want to adapt your communication to the customs of different countries for next New Year, here is an article made for you.

 1. Eating Grapes in Spain

 Get your New Year’s health resolution off to a good start, thanks to Spain’s tradition of eating 12 grapes, one for each stroke of midnight.
 It is harder than it sounds, but if you are successful, tradition says you will have a year of prosperity.
 The place to do this is in the Puerta del Sol in Madrid for Nochevieja (or New Year’s Eve).
 Every year, a huge crowd gathers with 12 grapes in one hand and a glass of cava in the other.

 Smashing something against someone’s house may be considered bad luck…but definitely not in Denmark.
 Danish hold on to chipped dishes and glasses all year just for New Year’s Eve.
 That night, most of them, go in front of the house of their neighbours, family, friends and smash the plates against the front door.
 The more debris on your front doorstep, the more popular you are and the luckier you will be the following year.

 3. Jumping seven waves in Brazil

 In winter, we are all for a bit of warmth, and if we went to the side of Copacabana beach in Rio de Janeiro.
 The tradition in Rio de Janeiro is to jump 7 waves dressed in white, and if you make an offering to the ocean, including a bouquet of flowers, it will bring you luck for the coming year.